-St Gemma Sisters belong to the Diocese of Dodoma in other words it is of Diocesan Right.
-Members are recruited mainly from Dodoma and outside.
+St Gemma Sisters of Dodoma belong to the Catholic Arch Diocese of Dodoma.
+In other words it is of Diocesan Right.
+Members are recruited from all over Tanzania and outside.
 Members are from different ethnic groups in Tanzania.
-The average growth is of 7 Sisters a year.

-From 1947 to 2013, we have a total of 476 Sisters.
-The existence of the Congregation is in seven Dioceses in Tanzania- Dodoma, Kondoa, Singida, Arusha, Morogoro, Tanga and Dar-es-salaam.
-We also work as missionaries in Brescia Italy.
+The existence of the Congregation is in seven Dioceses in Tanzania- Dodoma, Kondoa, Singida, Arusha, Morogoro, Tanga, Dar-es-salaam, and Njombe.
+We also work as missionaries in Brescia Italy,

-Evangelization was and still will ever be a target of Our Congregation.
-Members therefore engage in development matters by teaching both religious and secular education.
+Evangelization was and still will ever be the target of the Congregation.
+Members therefore engage in development programs by teaching both religious and secular education.